A Fairer, More Representative

 Once all ballots have been cast, candidates are compared in head-to-head matchups, in a manner similar to a round-robin sports tournament.
 Consensus Choice Voting asks:

-• If it were just Ann vs. Bob, who would win?
+• If it were just Ana vs. Bob, who would win?

-• If it were just Carol vs. David, who would win?
+• If it were just Carla vs. Dev, who would win?

 • And so on for every candidate pair.

 The voter’s rankings are used to determine the winner of each head-to-head matchup.
-For example, if a voter ranks Ann above Bob, then the voter's ballot counts for Ann in her head-to-head matchup with Bob.
-If a majority of voters rank Ann over Bob, then Ann wins that matchup.
+For example, if a voter ranks Ana above Bob, then the voter's ballot counts for Ana in her head-to-head matchup with Bob.
+If a majority of voters rank Ana over Bob, then Ana wins that matchup.
 Watch a video to learn more about how ballots are counted.

 Empty white background